bubenshchykov/ngrok/README.md

 ```shell
 $ npm install ngrok
 ```
-usage
+Note, it will download the newest ngrok binary based on your platform and put it into the bin folder. usage
 ====
 Just require ngrok and call connect method with a port and callback function: